|

 No, participation in Masterclasses is free of charge.

-Masterclasses, organized by EPPOG (European Particle Physics Outreach Group, since 2010: IPPOG, International Particle Physics Outreach Group) were the first European-wide
+Particle Physics Outreach Group, since 2010: IPPOG, International Particle Physics Outreach Group).
+International Masterclasses 2005 were the first European-wide

 -